 “We reject ourselves before other people can.
 Stop.” —Jia Jiang, 100 Days of Rejection

 Fake.
 Poser.
 Wannabe.
 Fraud.

-I bet these are just some of the words you’re afraid everyone around you is secretly labeling you.
+I bet these are just some of the words you're afraid everyone around you is secretly labeling about you.
 Words you may even mutter to yourself, leaving you feeling weak, vulnerable, and paralyzed.

 As an entrepreneur, author, blogger, artist, small business owner, etc., you put your self-esteem and self-concept on the line every time you hit "publish" on your next blog post, unveil your first/next product, ask for the sale or try to do anything to reach out to the world.

 When someone rejects you, it hurts emotionally and physically.
 Rejection inspires all kinds of conflicting and painful emotions, but above all, it totally disconnects your brain from logic and reason.

 You don't just take rejection personally, you take it as a reflection of your unworthiness.

 We've all felt this at some point in our life.
 Sure, some of us might be able to brush it off.
 But many of us end up hiding ourselves away and allowing the rejection to drag on our minds for hours, days or years.
 Even worse, we may steer clear of opportunities to avoid the possibility of experiencing future rejection.